xen-project/xen/docs/misc/xen-command-line.markdown

 ### shim\_mem (x86)
 > `= List of ( min:<size> | max:<size> | <size> )`

-Set the amount of memory that xen-shim reserves for itself.
+Set the amount of memory that xen-shim uses.
 Only has effect if pv-shim mode is enabled.
+Note that this value accounts for the memory used by the shim itself plus the free memory slack given to the shim for runtime allocations.

 * `min:<size>` specifies the minimum amount of memory.
 Ignored if greater than max.
-Default: 10M.
 * `max:<size>` specifies the maximum amount of memory.
-Default: 128M.
 * `<size>` specifies the exact amount of memory.
 Overrides both min and max.

-By default, 1/16th of total HVM container's memory is reserved for xen-shim with minimum amount being 10MB and maximum amount 128MB.
+By default, the amount of free memory slack given to the shim for runtime usage is 1MB.

 ### rcu-idle-timer-period-ms
 > `= <integer>`